SehuiJang/kotlin_exercise/kotlin-in-action/chapter-03/code-05/README_draft.md

 - Chapter 3.3.1 Imports and extension functions (2/e version)

 # What did I look?
-- An *extension function*: a function which can be invoked as a member of a class, being defined outside of it.
+- An *extension function*: a function which can be invoked as a member of a class, being defined outside of the class.

 # Codes